About the studio

 Conservation and charity work

 Throughout my life I have given my support to conservation work around the world, to benefit all living species, including us.
 I donate a percentage of profits from the studio each year to support a number of conservation charities and have been vocal in the press about how to garden sustainably.
-In addition, my own little garden in Clapham was accepted onto the National Garden Scheme in 2017, opening every summer, and we’ve since raised over £5,000 for their care charities MacMillan Cancer Support, Parkinson’s UK and Multiple Sclerosis Society among others.
+Over the last couple of years I have supported the Yorkshire Wildlife Trust for the great work they do.
+Our old patio garden in London was accepted onto the National Garden Scheme in 2017, opening every summer for five years raising over £5,000 for their care charities MacMillan Cancer Support, Parkinson’s UK and Multiple Sclerosis Society among others.